 Organizing for Action (OFA) was an advocacy group that was the lineal descendant of the campaign organizations supporting the election of former President Barack Obama, Obama for America and Organizing for America.
 OFA was a 501(c)(4) devoted to preserving and building on the Obama agenda.
 On December 20, 2018, Obama announced that Organizing for Action would be folded into the National Democratic Redistricting Committee (NDRC).
 Obama said that the merger would create a “joint force that is focused on this issue of singular importance” (redistricting).
 OFA’s website now links to the homepage of All On the Line, a project of the NDRC.

 OFA advocates in several issue areas, including the environment and climate change, comprehensive immigration reform, preserving Obamacare, LGBT issues, abortion, and left-of-center economics.
 OFA also runs a six-week fellowship program to teach its supporters how to become community organizers.

 Originally Obama for America, OFA was a part of President’ Obama’s first presidential election campaign, eventually becoming a distant part of the Democratic National Committee’s (DNC) campaign apparatus called Organizing for America, and finally becoming its own offshoot dubbed Organizing for Action.
-Run almost entirely by Obama campaign alums, OFA has been accused of appearing to exchange access to the then-President for large donations.
+Run almost entirely by Obama campaign alums, OFA was accused of appearing to exchange access to the then-President for large donations.